-The device supports a vectored interrupt scheme.
+The COP888CF supports a vectored interrupt scheme.
 It supports a total of ten interrupt sources.
-The following table lists all the possible interrupt sources, their arbitration ranking and the memory locations reserved for the interrupt vector for each source.
+The following table lists all the possible COP888CF interrupt sources, their arbitration ranking and the memory locations reserved for the interrupt vector for each source.